 It was an ominous development for Chiang, given that no corresponding level of support for his own side was forthcoming from the United States.
 President Roosevelt had died in April of 1945, whereupon his post had passed to his vice president, Harry Truman.
 Truman possessed none of his old boss’s sentimental attachment to China.
-On the contrary, he had spent the Second World War raging against the corrupt China lobby and Chiang’s do-nothingism, and, following the failed diplomacy of Patrick Hurley and George Marshall, was rather more inclined than not just to leave the generalissimo to his own devices, even if it meant a dramatic expansion of the Soviet sphere of influence.
+On the contrary, he had spent the Second World War raging against the corrupt China Lobby and Chiang’s do-nothingism, and, following the failed diplomacy of Patrick Hurley and George Marshall, was inclined to abandon the generalissimo to his fate, even if it meant a dramatic expansion of the Soviet sphere of influence.

-But still Chiang refused to countenance any settlement that left him as anything other than the undisputed leader of China.
-In the face of such intractability, the inevitable soon came to pass: the rival camps set about settling the issue once and for all with guns.
+But still Chiang refused to countenance any settlement that left him as anything other than the undisputed leader of all of China.
+In the face of such intractability, the inevitable soon came to pass: the rival camps set about settling the issue with guns.
 Showing far more enthusiasm for fighting his countrymen than he had ever displayed for fighting the Japanese, Chiang set up a base of operations in Beiping, whence he sent armies over the Great Wall into Communist-controlled Manchuria.

 The campaign proved a disaster.
-Mao Zedong, that genius of asymmetric warfare, knew from long experience fighting Chiang that a bit of well-crafted propaganda could often serve him as well in that regard as guns and tanks, by convincing entire battalions of poorly fed, press-ganged soldiers to defect to his side without firing a shot.
+Mao Zedong, that genius of asymmetric warfare, used propaganda leaflets as effectively as he did guns and tanks, convincing entire battalions of poorly fed, press-ganged soldiers to defect to his side without firing a shot.
 Other soldiers simply disappeared, leaving their American-made weaponry lying on the battlefield for the Communists to pick up and use.
 (An American military advisor to Chiang claimed that by the end of the civil war “the Communists had more of our equipment” than did Chiang’s remaining armies.)
 In all, Chiang lost 400,000 soldiers in Manchuria to death, injury, or defection.
 By the middle of 1948, the shoe was on the other foot: it was the Communists on a full-scale offensive, encircling Beiping and pushing as effortlessly down the eastern seaboard of Inner China as the Japanese had done a decade before.
 Unlike the Japanese, however, they were welcomed as liberators by the ordinary Chinese who lived there.
-On November 30, 1948, the staff of the United States embassy in Nanjing, the city to which Chiang Kai-shek had returned his capital after the war with Japan was over, were ordered to begin evacuating.The end was nigh; Chiang’s incarnation of China was in self-evident collapse.
+On November 30, 1948, the staff of the United States embassy in Nanjing, the city to which Chiang Kai-shek had returned his capital after the war with Japan was over, was ordered to begin evacuating.The end was nigh; Chiang’s incarnation of China was in self-evident collapse.

 Soong Mei-ling departed for the United States in order to make a last desperate plea for American intervention.
 Heeding at last the criticisms that had swirled around her on her previous visit, she left her fur coats at home this time and traveled with a much smaller entourage.
 But her cause was lost on President Truman, whose assessment of her, her husband, and their cronies had only hardened in the postwar years; he had taken to calling Chiang Kai-shek “Cash My Check” in private.